up201806330/Backup-System/proj1/doc/enhancements.md

 Since every initiator stores the peers that are storing its backed up chunks, there is a possbility to verify what peers actually were able to delete these chunks, using a reply message.
-In our case, `1.1 DELETED <SenderID> <ChunkID>` serves as this verification.
+In our case, `1.1 DELETED <SenderID> <FileID>` serves as this verification.

-Simultaneously, an updated version of peer would broadcast the chunks it currently has, so that all initiators can check if any of these are supposed to have been deleted, and promptly send a new `DELETE` message.
+Because a `DELETE` message removes ALL chunks belonging to said file, the verification can also be on the basis of files and not chunk by chunk.

+The only way to remove these peers at fault's chunks is at the moment they initiate again.
+The upgraded peer will, as such, broadcast a `1.1 ONLINE <SenderID>` message so that any other peer that knows this one is holding dead chunks, will initiate the `DELETE` protocol for it's file again.